COVID-19 | Here's The List Of All Foreign Medical Aid That Have Reached India Till Now And Where They Are Headed

 The crippling shortage of oxygen and medical equipment nationwide is being met by humanitarian assistance from India's global allies in the form of oxygen generation systems, distribution equipment such as cryogenic tankers, industrial and personal oxygen cylinders and concentrators.

-With daily cases remaining above the 3-lakh-mark for the past 23 days in a row, India continues to coordinate with other nations to receive crucial medical supplies.
+After daily cases remained above the three-lakh mark for 25 straight days in a row, India has seen cases dip below that level for the past three days.
+However, it continues to coordinate with other nations to receive crucial medical supplies.
 It is the first time in 16 years that India is accepting international aid.

 United States